 - Miranda wore braces in one episode of Sex and the City, after learning she was a tongue thruster.
 She had her braces removed by the end of the episode once she decided that being a tongue thruster was the lesser of two evils.
 Although the braces she wore looked normal, it's worth mentioning because she was in her mid-thirties, making her older than the usual children/teenagers you normally see wearing braces on TV.

-- Used in an episode of You Can't Do That on Television.
-Subverted, since the braces weren't meant for Orthodontic correction, but to prevent her from kissing boys.
+- A recurring character in You Can't Do That on Television was a dentist who put kids in these.
+Subverted in one case, since the braces weren't meant for Orthodontic correction, but to prevent her from kissing boys.

 - In "The Paper Route", a third-season episode of The Middle, Sue is expecting to get her braces off.
 Instead, since they've overcorrected her teeth, she's forced to wear headgear full-time.